Hi Friends,

 You have an unfortunate problem.

-As u have already seen, this is an hr problem not legal.
-You will have to see if u can go to the union and show them evidence that he was never a company employee and details of his behavious.
-If that does not work, then getting stay from court is the option.
-Perhaps going to the cops with details of death threat may help goad them to action.
+As you have already seen, this is an HR problem, not legal.
+You will have to see if you can go to the union and show them evidence that he was never a company employee and details of his behavior.
+If that does not work, then getting a stay from the court is the option.
+Perhaps going to the cops with details of the death threat may help goad them to action.

-In the end u may have to do a cash settlement with the union to stop the agitation.
+In the end, you may have to do a cash settlement with the union to stop the agitation.

 From India, Mumbai